 1. Researching and taking notes on one issue: Please, research the SAME research issue using 2 Internet, book, newspaper, or journal articles about a topic that you are passionate to write.

-There are five search engine links below with many materials and themes.
+There are six search engine links below with many materials and themes.
 Then take about two pages of notes for each article using the keywords on the pages.
 Remember to write the author’s name(s), the date, and page or paragraph numbers if you use direct quotations.
 Try to summarize your work.